cdrummey216/whoami/whoami.md

 **Introduction**

 The following, in six parts, is an attempt to answer the philosophically significant question 'Who am I?' by defining 'I' as a measurable unit in reality.
-The premise is: in order to answer anything from the philosophically perplexing to the physically insignificant, an 'I' -- that is, an individual, a 'someone', a body-- is necessary to be present before the self can respond with an answer to any question.
-By defining 'I', the self is grounded in reality by a definable value and, therefore, the self is equipped to answer 'Who am I?'
+The premise is: in order to answer anything from the philosophically perplexing to the physically insignificant, an 'I' -- that is, an individual, a 'someone', a body-- is necessary before the self can respond with an answer to any question.
+By defining 'I' as a definable value, the self is grounded in the fact of its own reality and, therefore, the self is equipped to answer 'Who am I?'

 What are the properties that define the _self_?
 What also can be known based on this definiton?
 How do I live according to this definition of self?
 To answer these questions, I present propositional mathematics, concentrated philosophy, _living_ as art, and framing.
-The intention behind this document is to _know more_.
-In other words, what else can be known based on this knowledge?
+The intention behind this document is to _know more_ and each of the following sections provide essential understanding.
 By defining the self as a value, we are able to observe the self as an _object in reality_ while also understanding the self as an _object of our own perception_.
 In the following, a proposition is given that the value of the _sense of self_ is the same value that is seen repeatedly across the universe in everything from spiral of a nautilus shell to the shape of the Milky Way galaxy to the length of your arm.
 This value is called the divine proportion, phi, or 1.618...

 So, now that I have a method to understand my self, what does it mean that I am here?
 In other words, I have foundational knowledge in the fact of my existence because I have the ability to define my self as a value and so, what does it tell me about my self at present?
-A desert island thought experiment is used to reach conclusions about life, mortality, choice, and time.
+In concentrated philosophy, a desert island thought experiment is used to reach conclusions about life, mortality, choice, and time.

 How can my sense of self find the golden ratio?
 Truth is necessary and honesty is an imperitive in the framework desribed in _living as art._ An approach to defining the ideal self through self expression is defined in _living as art_.
 Lastly, 'framing' is desribed as an approach that is aimed at deciphering and integrating the truth that is available in the present moment (i.e. Who am I?
 What am I?
 How did I get here?
 What am I doing?).